 Attracting and retaining the best skilled people at all levels of the business is critical.
 This is particularly the case in ensuring we have access to a diverse range of views and experience, and in attracting specific expertise at both managerial and operational levels where the market may be highly competitive.
 Failure to attract new talent, or to develop and retain our existing employees, could impact our ability to achieve our strategic growth objectives.
 As we continue to grow and diversify into new areas, this risk will continue to be a focus for the Board.

-We produce highly sophisticated and specialised engineering and design services leading to products that incorporate or use leading-edge technology, including hardware and software.
+We deliver highly sophisticated and specialised engineering and design services leading to products that incorporate or use leading-edge technology, including hardware and software.
 Many of our products and services involve complex energy infrastructure projects and accordingly the impact of a catastrophic product failure or similar event could be significant.
 Any inability to deliver on time, to budget and to the right quality could result in financial loss or reputational damage.

 Our financial strength makes us an attractive partner to our customers and suppliers.
 Our ability to grow our business organically and by acquisition will be impacted if our financial performance deteriorates, limiting our ability to access diverse sources of funding on competitive terms.
 This may cause an increase in the cost of borrowing or cash flow issues which could, in turn, further affect our financial performance.
 As a people business, our staff costs remain our most significant area of expenditure.
 Our ability to pay our people and suppliers regularly and at specific times relies not only on funding being available but also upon effective cash conversion.

 We have developed and continue to enhance financial control procedures to oversee and monitor financial performance and cash conversion.
 These include daily monitoring of bank balances, weekly cash flow reporting, and regular financial performance and balance sheet reviews, which include detailed working capital reviews and forecasts.
 We believe we have strong banking, debt finance and equity relationships, and appropriate levels of gearing for our business.
 Furthermore, business growth and financial performance are monitored through monthly performance analysis around revenue and costs and mitigating actions are taken accordingly.

 We depend on a number of significant counterparties such as EPC contractors, insurers, banks, clients, and suppliers to maintain our business activities.
 The failure of a key business partner, supplier, subcontractor, financer or other provider could materially affect the operational and financial effectiveness of our business and our ability to trade.
 Ensuring ongoing relationships with our material counterparties will underpin the Group’s ability to meet its strategic objectives.